AmenaFoshanji/MoviePlayer/README.md

 - [ ] (1pt) Run your app on a real device.

 ### App Walkthrough GIF
 `TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `http://g.recordit.co/dhA5ZlBXgE.gif`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
+Make sure the gif actually renders and animates when viewing this README.

 <img src="http://g.recordit.co/dhA5ZlBXgE.gif" width=250><br>